sebastiengreg/pplaaf-web2/collections/_countries-en/mauritania.md

 Defamation can also carry heavy fines.
 The Freedom of the Press Law allows monetary fines for journalistic offences against the president; defamation of government officials, certain government employees and official bodies (including courts and the military); and “offenses committed publically” against foreign heads of state and diplomats.
 Defamatory claims about the private lives of government officials can be punished with jail time of up to six months in the case of claims being made because of a person’s ethnic group, nationality, religion or race.
 The definition of defamation in the Freedom of the Press Law does implicitly extend to private citizens, but no punishments are set out for defaming those outside government office.

-A Cyber Crime Bill was adopted by Parliament in 2015.
+A [Cyber Crime Bill](http://www.emploi.gov.mr/IMG/pdf/projet_de_loi_relative_a_la_cybercriminalite.pdf){:target="blank"} was adopted by Parliament in 2015.
 Journalists raised concerns that this bill would allow them to be prosecuted for “almost anything published online.”
 The Bill provides for prison sentences and heavy fines for disseminating certain types of politically sensitive content over the internet, as well as reaffirming the illegality of material that undermines the values of Islam and of sharing information considered to be in the interest of national defense.

 Journalists have “the duty and the right” to protect their sources in “all circumstances, except in the cases provided for by law for the purpose of combating crimes”.